gknapp/ghost6/readme.md

 ## Hot-end

-I dissembled the hot-end enclosure to inspect the heatsink and heat-break dimensions.
+I disassembled the hot-end enclosure to inspect the heatsink and heat-break dimensions.
 This printer has a PTFE lined hot-end that runs down to the nozzle.
 As with other printers like the Ender 3, this limits the print temperatures to 240C as above this the PTFE tube burns.

 The heat-break can be swapped out.
 It is a [Chimera](https://www.aliexpress.com/item/1005001728155269.html) style, M6 threaded bottom that screws into the heater block and a smooth J-head M7 throat that inserts into the cold-end heatsink (Aokin sell a cheaper [bi-metal TA-C smooth short](https://www.aliexpress.com/item/1005004234162702.html) variant).